Opinion

 For many teachers, the answer is: Nothing.
 In these polarized times, why risk the wrath of litigious parents, conflict-avoidant administrators, and activist board members by broaching the topic?
 And fear is not the only motive for avoiding it.
 Teachers can plead ignorance, arguing that Israeli-Palestinian history is so complex, they’re unqualified to teach it.
 Or they can recuse themselves for almost the opposite reason, namely, that they identify so much with one side in the conflict that they cannot teach anything about it without bias.

 But in education, as in law, ignorance is no defense.
 And if you can’t teach something that matters to you without bias, then perhaps you should consider a different profession.
-When young Americans get their news from unreliable sources on social media, it’s teachers’ job to engage them in informed, civil discussion of what is happening and why.
+When young Americans get their news from unreliable sources on social media, it’s a teacher’s job to engage them in informed, civil discussion of what is happening and why.

 Silence isn’t an option.
 What is?

 I’ve no magic bullet.
-But I can suggest two guardrails to help teachers step up, stay true to their vocation, and respect the sensitivities of students and parents: Humanity and humility.
+But I can suggest two guardrails to help teachers step up, stay true to their vocation, and respect the sensitivities of students and parents: humanity and humility.

 To teach the Israel-Hamas war with humanity is to ensure those murdered and abducted on 10/7 are neither erased from history nor discounted as fair game in a noble battle of oppressed versus oppressor.
 It is also to acknowledge the horror suffered by Gazans in the ensuing war.
 It is to resist glib statements about suffering “on both sides,” which lump together victims of different kinds of violence, undertaken with different kinds of intent, and resulting in different scales of impact.
 As Americans know all too well, loose talk about equivalence can be used to justify the indefensible.